yu000291/LogiTestV3/README.md

 ### Anomaly Detection:

 1. Use statistical metrics like mean, median, and standard deviation to find outliers in numerical columns.
 Z-score or IQR (Interquartile Range) methods can be effective.
 2. Plotting data can sometimes reveal outliers directly.
-Box plots and scatter plots are particularly useful for this.

 ### Part2: